dosco/devildb/README.md

 devildb
 =======

 A C++ implementation of LevelDB with support for column families.
-I was inspired by the BigTable paper to try and implement by own "Log Structured Merge Tree" backed DB.
+I was inspired by the BigTable paper to try and implement my own "Log Structured Merge Tree" backed DB.
 This is still work in progress.

 * Support for Column Families
 * AVL tree based implementation of MemTables